 1. Petralona is an incredible skull… By Chris Stringer

 Do you want more?
-Check out the 2014 list here: My top 10 favorite #FossilFriday tweets of 2014.
+Check out the 2014 list here: The Top 10 hominin #FossilFriday tweets of 2014.
 Thanks for reading!
 Merry Christmas and Happy New Year 🙂